 Make plenty of supplies available including paints, pens, pencils, erasers, tape… anything that can be used to make the notebook more engaging and appealing.
 You might even create a bag or satchel in which the nature notebook and all the goodies used to work in it are kept, all neatly together.
 When you leave your home, they can simply grab their bag and know that they have everything all together for an exciting day of nature observation.

-Keep Supplies On Hand
+Keep Supplies On Hand for Creating in Your Nature Notebook

 You can never have too many supplies available for the nature notebook.
 The more creativity is allowed in the creation of the notebook, the more important it will become, even to the point of being an excellent keepsake one day.
 Here are a few important things to keep on hand, just in case you have a really artistic or inquisitive child.